 What can you do to help?
-Inform the public that this law will be in effect starting July 1, 2014, and that it increases secondhand smoke protections for those most vulnerable to its harmful effects.
-Tell the public about the dangers of secondhand smoke and how this law protects children.
-Our goal is not to fine or ticket but to change the acceptability of smoking around children and protect those who cannot protect themselves.
+Inform the public that this law, in effect since July 1, 2014, increases secondhand smoke protections for those most vulnerable to its harmful effects.
+Tell the public about the dangers of secondhand smoke and how this law protects children, young adults and families.
+Our goal is not to fine or ticket but to change the acceptability of smoking or vaping around children and protect those who cannot protect themselves.
+Enforcement of smoke-free laws are important for public health.